CE2010 Nuclear Chemistry 7.5 credits

 Specific prerequisites

-Bachelor's degree in engineering or in sciences including 75 credits in chemistry or chemical engineering and 20 credits in mathematics and programmming, English B/6.
+Completed degree project 15 credits, 75 credits in chemistry or chemical engineering, 20 credits in mathematics and programming, English B/6.

 Recommended prerequisites